scenariomartin/EnglishWords/words.md

 remain
 widget
 permit ,residency permit
-background
-locality     [ləʊˈkæləti] ,we were discussing the role of locality in writing, when suddenly it hit me. rap handwriting ::笔迹, 书法 stride  ,now we know I have a longer stride. :pace nvu ,the pace of reform.
+locality n   [ləʊˈkæləti] ,we were discussing the role of locality in writing, when suddenly it hit me. rap handwriting ::笔迹, 书法 stride  ,now we know I have a longer stride. :pace nvu ,the pace of reform.